Create a Syllabus

 A syllabus can serve several functions beyond outlining the grading procedure and the topics to be covered.
 Slattery and Carlson (2005) identify 3 different kinds of goal that a syllabus can have:

 1. Motivational.
-A good syllabus motivates student engagement by welcoming students to the classroom with a friendly tone and can build student self-efficacy by transparently communicating how to succeed.
+A good syllabus motivates student engagement by welcoming students to the classroom and transparently communicating how to succeed to build student self-efficacy.

 2. Structural.
-A good syllabus provides structure to course content and guides the work of both instructors and students in the class.
+A good syllabus provides structure to course content by describing the learning activities, assessments, and teaching methods that will help students learn and by guiding the work of both instructors and students in the class.

 3. Evidentiary.
 A syllabus is often perceived as a “contract” between students and the instructor.
 Despite this not being a legal reality (Runmore, 2016), students will consult the syllabus for information about attendance, late assignments, technology, and other policies.
 In addition to communicating policies, a strong syllabus also communicates the instructor’s teaching philosophy (often implicitly), guiding student understanding of how to navigate the classroom.